 We offer a developmentally appropriate curriculum to children ages 2 years old to Kindergarten.
 This approach provides each child with the right mix of challenge, support, sensitivity and stimulation to promote and enhance their learning.
 It allows children to grow at their own pace, explore, create, discover, build relationships with peers, and become confident lifelong learners.

-During the school year (September to June) each week has a theme and a letter-of-the-week around which activities, readings and projects are planned.
+During the school year (September to June) each week we spend time exploring a theme and a letter-of-the-week around which activities, readings and projects are planned.
 Pictures related to the theme and the letter-of-the-week are displayed on the bulletin board in the large group area.
 During circle time, we discuss and create fun songs and stories about them.
 Colors, numbers, shapes and many other concepts are woven into our discussions as well.
 This aides in the children’s language, literacy and cognitive development and also helps them become aware of and relate to things in their world.